alexKleider/debk/README.md

 representing a named entity.
 Entity creation, selection and deletion are handled through the menu interface which relies on entities.py.

+Entity names must consist only of letters, no dashes or underscores.
 Before creating a new entity, _testentity_ for example, you might like to first create a testentityChartOfAccounts (a concatenation of the name of the entity and 'ChartOfAccounts') and edit it to suit.
 _debk/tests/debk.d/ManeroChartOfAccounts_ and
-_debk/debk.d/defaultChartOfAccounts_ serves as examples.
+_debk/debk.d/defaultChartOfAccounts_ serve as examples.
-New entity creation wil result in a new sub-directory **testentity.d** and populate it with the following files:
+New entity creation wil result in a new sub-directory **testentity.d** populated it with the following files:
     CofA
     Journal.json
     Metadata.json
 Any user must of course have read/write privileges.
-A **debk.d** directory is provided for use as a template under tests.

 ## Journal Entry

-Journal entry can be automated using redirection or, more conveniently, an input file, as described in the file **how2input**.
-Further automation can be done using a bash script as demonstrated in **k15.sh**.
+Journal entry can be done individually by the user responding to prompts, or, more conveniently, by means of a previously created input file, as described in the file **how2input**.

 ## Back Ground

-The project was inspired by the book keeping needs of a group (Kazan15) taking a wilderness canoe trip on the Kazan River, Nunavit, Canada.
-The soft ware includes 'custom' facilities specialized for this group.
-The accompanying 'explanation' file provides details.
+The project was inspired by the book keeping needs of a group (Kazan15) taking a wilderness canoe trip on the Kazan River in Nunavit, Canada.
+The soft ware includes several 'custom' features specialized for this group.

 ## Disclaimers